 Here are a few practical examples of how Telecare can help you stay independent at home:

-- You may be familiar with personal alarms where you push a button on a pendant to raise an alarm if you fall, but did you know you can get a fall detector that can automatically sense if you’ve fallen?
-It alerts someone, usually a member of staff at a response centre, without you needing to push a button first.
-If you need more help, staff at the response centre, can call a friend, relative or carer for you, or call the emergency services if required.
+- Falls Detectors can automatically sense if you’ve fallen and alerts someone without you needing to push a button first.
+If you need help, staff at the response centre can call a friend, relative or carer for you, or call the emergency services if required.

 Some of the benefits of Telecare are: